 We tend to think of grief as associated with death, but the truth is, grief is a human experience that can occur when facing any type of loss.

 You ARE facing a loss, Stepmom.
 You are facing the loss of the life you thought you would live.
 Maybe it’s the loss of the possibility of having children of your own.
 Maybe it’s the loss of the dreams you had to travel the world with your future partner.
 Maybe it’s the loss of getting to live in the neighborhood you’d always dreamt of starting a family in.

 The good news, my dear stepmama friend, is that you can mourn these losses and come to fully embrace the life that you have.

 First off, stepmom, you must allow yourself to feel.

 Give yourself permission to truly experience those sentiments that you are burying deep inside of you.
 Don’t berate yourself for feeling sadness, disappointment, or frustration.
 Don’t feel ashamed of the thoughts that cross your mind.

 Journaling can help with this process and is a great way to validate your feelings while releasing them simultaneously.
 You can even try designating a specific amount of time each day to “feel” or to journal about these emotions.
 It’s important to not let them take over your life.
-Honour them and feel them but allow them to move on once you’ve acknowledged them.
+Honor them and feel them, but allow them to move on once you’ve acknowledged them.

 As a stepmom, you are faced with constant reminders of your partner’s previous life, but the fact is, dwelling on these will get you nowhere.

-Conserve your energy to think about your future with your partner and all of the things you have planned together.
-Contemplate your own self-development, your own personal goals, and how far you’ve come in your own journey.
+Conserve your energy to think about your future with your partner and all the things you have planned together.
+Contemplate your own self-development, your own personal goals, and how far you’ve come on your own journey.